Quake cover shake-up: EQC cap rise to see Aucklanders subsidise Wellingtonians

 Nonetheless, the estimates provide an idea of how the costs of home insurance cover may be spread once the EQC cap is lifted.

-Importantly, the Government has assured the EQC levy part of a policyholder's premium will be capped at $522 per year - up from the current maximum of $345.
+The Government assured the EQC levy part of a policyholder's premium will be capped at $522 per year - up from the current maximum of $345.

 Policyholders will see changes to their premiums after October 1, as their annual policies come up for renewal.

-Coming back to the Treasury advice, it advised the Government against lifting the EQC cap to $300,000, preferring a more modest increase to $200,000.
+The Treasury advised the Government against lifting the EQC cap to $300,000, preferring a more modest increase to $200,000.

 It argued a higher cap would mute price signals from insurers aimed at reducing risk.
-In other words, someone might be more inclined to build a house in a risky area, that'll cost them a lot to insure, knowing they'll get a decent amount of EQC cover.
+In other words, someone might be more inclined to build a house in a risky area, costing them a lot to insure, knowing they'll get a decent amount of EQC cover.

 The Treasury also worried a higher cap would set a "strong precedent" for how the Crown might deal with greater climate change-related losses in the future.
 If a large amount of state insurance is provided for earthquakes, should it also be provided for damage caused by sea level rise and storms?